Masahiro-Kaga/dmg-assignment_modified/Readme.md

 - Go to the client directory on your terminal and run 'yarn start', then it runs on port 3000, so you can see UI of app.
 - Change the value on /server/db.js file. "user" should be the name which you set up on Postgres when you installed it.
 If you already set up the password, enter the password too.
 - Excecute 'brew services start postgresql' on the terminal to activate using database.
 If you want to quit service of database,excecute 'brew services stop postgresql'
-- Go to the client directory on your terminal and run 'yarn start' to run the server.
+- Go to the server directory on your terminal and run 'yarn start' to run the server.

 <br>